As the parent of a child with special needs, you’re used to advocating for them in the special education system as they grow up.

 Speak with a guardianship attorney to discuss your options.

 The special needs planning lawyers at the Cuddy Law Firm help families navigate these complicated decisions.
+From our offices in Westchester County and Auburn, Cayuga County, in the Finger Lakes region, we help people all over New York.

 When you get a plan in place for how your child will be cared for, it lifts a burden and eases your stress.